Less is More: High-value Data Selection for Visual Instruction Tuning: Abstract

 \section{Abstract}

-Visual instruction tuning is the key to building multimodal large language models~(MLLMs), which greatly improves the reasoning capabilities of large language models~(LLMs) in vision scenario.
-However, existing MLLMs mostly rely on a mixture of multiple highly diverse visual instruction datasets for training (even more than a million instructions), which may introduce data redundancy.
-To investigate this issue, we conduct a series of empirical studies, which reveal a significant redundancy within the visual instruction datasets, and show that greatly reducing the amount of several instruction dataset even do not affect the performance.
-Based on the findings, we propose a new data selection approach \textbf{TIVE}, to eliminate redundancy within visual instruction data.
-TIVE first estimates the task-level and instance-level value of the visual instructions based on computed gradients.
-Then, according to the estimated values, TIVE determines the task proportion within the visual instructions, and selects representative instances to compose a smaller visual instruction subset for training.
-Experiments on LLaVA-1.5 show that our approach using only about 7.5\% data can achieve comparable performance as the full-data fine-tuned model across seven benchmarks, even surpassing it on four of the benchmarks.
+Visual instruction tuning is the key to building large vision language models~(LVLMs), which can greatly improve the task generalization and solving capabilities by learning a mixture of instruction data from diverse visual tasks.
+Previous work mostly collects multiple existing visual instruction datasets via heuristic ways for training (even more than a million instructions), which may introduce data redundancy and enlarge the training cost.
+To investigate this issue, we conduct a series of empirical studies, which reveal a significant redundancy within the visual instruction datasets, and show that greatly reducing the amount of instructions from several tasks even do not affect the performance.
+Based on the findings, we propose a high-value data selection approach \textbf{TIVE}, to eliminate redundancy within the visual instruction data and reduce the training cost.
+In TIVE, we first estimate the instance influence score on its corresponding task, and the task difficulty score, based on the gradient-based influence functions.
+Then, we leverage the two kinds of scores to determine the task proportion within the selected visual instruction subset, and select high-value instances for each task, respectively.
+Experiments on various LVLMs show that our approach using only about 15\% data can achieve comparable average performance to the full-data fine-tuned model across eight benchmarks, even surpassing it on four of the benchmarks.
 Our code and data will be publicly released.